The Merchant of Venice Race Quotes

 will execute, and it shall go hard but I will better the

 This is probably the most famous passage in the entire play.
 When Shylock asks "if you prick us do we not bleed?" he insists on the fact that Jews and Christians share a common humanity.
 Here, Shylock also exposes the hypocrisy of the Christian characters who are always talking about Christian love and mercy but then go out of their way to alienate Shylock because he's Jewish and different.
 This is powerful stuff, but we should also point out that, elsewhere in the play, Shylock himself tends to emphasize the differences between Jews and Christians.
 (See 1.3.8 for evidence of this.)

 Psst.
 Click here to check out our favorite performance of this speech, by actor Al Pacino.

 If it please you to dine with us.

-Yes, to smell pork, to eat of the habitation which your
+Yes, to smell pork!
+To eat of the habitation

-and so following, but I will not eat with you, drink with you,
+will not eat with you, drink with you, nor pray with

 Here we receive a lesson in how not to turn down a multi-faith dinner invitation.
 Shylock reveals here that he can be just as bigoted as Antonio when he refuses to eat, drink, or pray with men who don't share his religious identity.